SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 >
 > The state that binds (STB) is a certain form of state which binds our realities together into a shared reality.
 >
-> It is reached through a form of consensus and almost synonymous with shared reality itself (except conceptualized as a mutating object and place).
+> It is reached through a form of consensus and almost synonymous with shared reality itself (except conceptualized as a mutating object).
 >
 > Individuals are pulled to the STB gravitationally from their individual realities, as a way to coordinate.

 The STB applies to any form of relationship.
 In this case, it can be referred to as the “state that _bonds_.”
 Without a shared reality, <u>we cannot have any bonds</u>_._ There is a saying, “_those who suffer together, stay together_.”
 This reflects how shared experiences strengthen the STB—it has a life force and power of its own.
-As it grows in our minds, it takes up space.

 The STB is responsible for both mass psychosis and mass synchronization.
 It gravitationally pulls people together into a singular context.
 It itself has an energetic power and gravitational pull to it.
 It's a constant part of our lives and if we erase it; we would erase our identity, nation, and notion of society—but where does it come from?